Who We Are

 Assistant Editor at Mad in America

-Shira Collings is an assistant editor at Mad in America.
-She is passionate about creating spaces in which people can express their thoughts, feelings, and lived experiences without fear of judgment.
+Shira Collings is an assistant editor at Mad in America Continuing Education.
+She received her M.S. in Counseling and Psychology from Troy University and her B.A. in Communication from the University of Pennsylvania.
 She is an advocate for trauma-informed, person-centered approaches to mental health care, and she brings this perspective to her role with Mad in America Continuing Education.